Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 23 Juli 2025 04.29.23 UTC
+- WIB: Rabu, 23 Juli 2025 05.30.44 UTC
-- WITA: Rabu, 23 Juli 2025 05.29.23 UTC
+- WITA: Rabu, 23 Juli 2025 06.30.44 UTC
-- WIT: Rabu, 23 Juli 2025 06.29.23 UTC
+- WIT: Rabu, 23 Juli 2025 07.30.44 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: success
+Kategori: nature